 Colombia received it’s first shipment of 50,000 vaccines from Pfizer-BioNTech on February 15.
 The arrival of the first batch of coronavirus vaccine was welcomed to Colombia by President Iván Duque, vice-President Marta Lucia Pamírez and a delegation of government officials in charge of implementing the National Vaccine Program.

-According to El Tiempo, on the weekend another 192,000 doses of the Sinovac vaccine will arrive in Colombia.
+According to El Tiempo, another 192,000 doses of the Sinovac vaccine arrived next in Colombia.
 Colombia plans to have at least 1 million of the most at-risk people vaccinated against coronavirus by the end of March.

 Colombia, a country with a population of about 50 million people, hopes to vaccinate some 35 million people in 2021.